 - Help with financial aid and scholarship applications

 - Workshops for students and parents

-Every year the Denver Scholarship Foundation awards thousands of scholarships to qualifying DPS graduates who attend one of our eligible colleges in Colorado.
+Every year, DSF awards thousands of scholarships to qualifying DPS graduates, who attend eligible Colorado colleges.
 DSF Scholarships are renewable for up to four years.
 DSF depends on donations from the community to pay for its scholarships, and award amounts can vary from year to year.
 Applications are due on April 1.
 Click here for information on how to apply.

 To qualify for a DSF Scholarship, students must meet these requirements: